-SECTION 6.
-No later than 60 days after the expiration of the declared nationwide public health emergency as a result of the 2019 novel coronavirus, each county department of social services, and any federally recognized Native American tribe within the State that has assumed responsibility for the Medicaid program pursuant to G.S.
-108A-25(e), shall do all of the following:
+SECTION 6.(e) If a federally recognized Native American tribe within the State has assumed responsibility for the Medicaid program pursuant to G.S.
+108A-25(e), then this section applies to the tribe in the same manner as it applies to county departments of social services.